She-Ra: Princess of Power

-She-Ra: Princess of Power 1985 is an American animated series produced in 1985 by Filmation.
+She-Ra: Princess of Power is an American animated series produced in 1985 by Filmation.
 A spin-off of Filmation's He-Man and the Masters of the Universe series, She-Ra was aimed primarily at a young female audience to complement He-Man's popularity with young males.
 Unlike He-Man, which was based on the Masters of the Universe toy line by Mattel, the creation of She-Ra was a collaboration between Filmation and Mattel.
 The initial group of characters and premise were created by uncredited writers Larry DiTillio and J. Michael Straczynski for Filmation, while the characters introduced later were designed by Mattel.
 Mattel provided financial backing for the series, as well as an accompanying toy line.
 The series premiered in 1985 and was ended in 1987, after 2 seasons and 93 episodes.

 On March 22, 1985, several months before the release of the television series, Filmation released an animated film based on the series titled He-Man and She-Ra: The Secret of the Sword.
 The film is composed of what would be the first five episodes from the She-Ra television series: "Into Etheria", "Beast Island", "She-Ra Unchained", "Reunions" and "Battle for Bright Moon".

-In between the first and second season of the She-Ra series, in which He-Man regularly featured, Filmation also produced an hour long (44 minutes without commercials) Christmas episode, He-Man & She-Ra: A Christmas Special.
-Together, Filmation's He-Man series and She-ra series contain a combined total of 218 episodes, a theatrical movie, and a primetime Christmas special, all in the same continuity and with the same cast and crew.
-The Filmation He-Man and She-ra shared continuity is, by far, the largest single Masters of The Universe and/or Princess of Power continuity of the original 1980s He-Man/Masters of The Universe/She-ra era, and is also, again by far, the single largest Masters of The Universe and/or Princess of Power continuity in existence to date.

 A rebooted series, She-Ra and the Princesses of Power, premiered on Netflix on November 13, 2018, and concluded on May 15, 2020.

 Plot

-"Adora: I am Adora, He-Man's twin sister and defender of the Crystal Castle.
-This is Spirit, my beloved steed.
-Fabulous secrets were revealed to me the day I held aloft my sword and said "For the honor of Greyskull!
-I AM SHE-RA!"
-Only a few others share this secret.
-Among them are Light Hope, Madame Razz and Kowl.
-Together, me and my friends of the Great Rebellion strive to free Etheria from the evil forces of Hordak!